Sweet Potato

 Health Benefits

-- Low glycemic index (54) makes them suitable for blood sugar management despite natural sugars
+- Low glycemic index compared to white potatoes, making them suitable for blood sugar management and diabetes-friendly diets

 Buying Guide